+MOTION: Ann English

+SECOND: Paul David

+ACTION: Unanimous

-MOTION: Ana Urquijo SECOND: Derek Rapier ACTION: Unanimous Discussion and possible action to recommend approval of Resolution No. 2023-02 relating to SEAGO's Title VI Plan
+3. Discussion and possible action to approve Resolution No. 2023-02 relating to SEAGO's Title VI Plan

 Chris Vertrees stated that SEAGO is required to develop a local Title VI Plan.
 The purpose of the plan is to describe how SEAGO intends to ensure that underserved individuals are provided meaningful opportunities to become involved in the transportation planning process within the SEAGO region.
 He prepared a Resolution for consideration which, if adopted, will provide immediate evidence of the Executive Board's approval of SEAGO's Title VI Implementation and Public Participation Plan.
 Chris offered to answer any questions.
-Chair Robinson called for a motion to recommend approval of Resolution No. 2023-02 to the Executive Board.

-MOTION: Heath Brown

-SECOND: Vicki Vivian
+Chair Gomez called for a motion to approve Resolution No. 2023-02.
+Supervisor Paul David asked Chris how SEAGO would demonstrate that it had sufficiently reached out to underserved populations as required in the Title VI Plan.
+Chris responded that there are over forty tools and strategies built into the plan to determine specific steps to be taken to increase outreach to disadvantaged populations based on the number of disadvantaged people within a specific geographical area.

-ACTION: Unanimous
+MOTION: Richard Ortega SECOND: Luis Montoya ACTION: Unanimous

-4. Discussion and possible action to recommend approval of the 2023-2024 Regional Transportation Coordination Plan
+4. Discussion and possible action to approve the 2023-2024 Regional Transportation Coordination Plan

-Chris Vertrees gave a synopsis of the requirements of the Regional Transportation Plan, its history, and how having Executive Board approval of the document would allow SEAGO and its transit providers to be more competitive when seeking funding opportunities.
+Chris Vertrees gave a synopsis of the requirements of the Regional Transportation Coordination Plan, its history, and how having Executive Board approval of the document would allow SEAGO and its transit providers to be more competitive when seeking funding opportunities.
 He then offered to answer any questions.
-Hearing none, Chair Robinson called for a motion to recommend approval of the SEAGO 2023-2024 Regional Transportation Coordination Plan to the Executive Board.
+Chair Gomez called for a motion to approve the SEAGO 2023-2024 Regional Transportation Coordination Plan.